 Can I Complete the Miami to Key West Drive in One Day?

 Although I don’t recommend doing your Miami to Key West road trip in one day, it’s certainly doable.
 Here’s what I suggest:

 - Spend some time at John Pennekamp Coral Reef State Park

 - Have lunch at Mrs. Mac’s Kitchen

 - Stop at Cafe Moka and grab some coffee for the rest of the trip

 - Spend an hour or two at Bahia Honda State Park (or just stop for enough time for you to hike to the top of the bridge)

 - Get to Key West and have fun!

 Do you have any stops to add to this Miami to Key West drive?
 Let me know in the comments below!

-Are you looking for more USA travel destinations?
+Are you looking for more Florida Getaways?
 You’ll love these posts too!